There are plenty of reasons you might be looking for fruits that start with P.

 So, how many of these fruits that start with P have you tried?

-Originating in Central America, the papaya is sweet and full of nutrients.
+Originating in Central America, the papaya (and papaya recipes) is sweet and full of nutrients.
 This juicy and fleshy fruit is said to be a powerful antioxidant and improves digestion.

 Not only is it super healthy, it also has many other uses.
 In parts of Asia, it’s used to make soap because of its skin-brightening properties.

 The papaya also contains enzymes that make it an excellent natural meat tenderizer.

 2. Passion Fruit